 Guideline Statement 1

-Clinicians should inform patients undergoing radical prostatectomy of all known factors that could affect continence.
+Clinicians should inform patients undergoing localized prostate cancer treatment of all known factors that could affect continence.
 (Moderate Recommendation; Evidence Level: Grade B)

 Discussion